 ANZAC Day services around Sydney’s Northern Beaches

-- Avalon Beach RSL Sub-Branch – 5.30am dawn service, 11am march and 11.40am commemorative service
+- Avalon Beach RSL Sub-Branch – 5.50am dawn service, 10.45am march, 11.30am commemorative service

 - Balgowlah RSL Memorial Club – 6am dawn service

-- Brookvale & Monavale Ex- Services Club – 7am march from Brookvale Public School to Brookvale bus depot
+- Brookvale & Mona Vale Ex-Services Club – 7am march from Brookvale Public School to Brookvale bus depot

 - Collaroy RSL Sub-Branch – 5pm sunset service